Limited X-Ray Machine Operator: Job Description and Requirements

 Nuclear Medicine Technologist

 After earning at least an associate's degree in nuclear medicine, these professionals use a scanner for imaging various parts of the human body after administering radioactive drugs to the patients.
-They could expect faster than average employment growth of 20% from 2012-2022, and the BLS reported an annual median wage of $70,180 in 2012.
+They could expect slower than average employment growth of 2% from 2014-2024, and the BLS reported an annual median wage of $73,360 in 2015.